Homepage > Blank IRS Schedule A 990 or 990-EZ Template

 b The organization is the parent of each of its supported organizations.
 Complete line 3 below.

 c The organization supported a governmental entity.
-Describe in Part VI how you supported a government entity (see instructions).
+Describe in Part VI how you supported a governmental entity (see instructions).

 Yes No